rodrigodrebes/rodrigodrebes/README.md

 - 📚 Currently studing Web Systems Development at Instituto Federal Catarinense (IFC) and Systems Analysis and Development at Univates.

-- 📜 I have a good knowledge in Python, HTML/CSS/JavaScript and MySQL.
+- 📜 I have a good knowledge in Python, HTML/CSS/JavaScript and SQL SERVER.

-- ⏳ At the moment, I'm focused on learning more about JavaScript and Node.js
+- ⏳ At the moment, I'm focused on learning more about JavaScript and Java.

 - 📫 You can reach me at: rodrigodrbs@gmail.com